 Indonesian (Bali) Marriages

 Marriage requirements in Bali (Indonesia Law) can be complex and vary depending on your nationality, religion, legal and consulate representation in Bali.

 Your wedding ceremony must have a religious and civil ceremony, and the bride and groom must 'declare' the same religion.
 Your declaration towards a religion can also have implications towards the truthfulness and the legitimacy of your marriage.

 What guarantees do you have that your Bali wedding has met all of the legal requirements of Indonesian law?

 What guarantees do you have that your officiant is legitimate and will properly register your marriage with the appropriate government authorities.

 In Australia, authorised marriage celebrants are registered with the Attorney-Generals department, and you can publically access this information.
 There are protections for you written into the Marriage Act.
 Celebrants in Australia operate under a 'Code of Practice', and are accountable to the Attorney-General.
 The marriage certificates issues by Celebrants, can only be obtained by Celebrants from the Australian Government Printers.
 You can also easily confirm your marriage is properly registered by obtaining a Certificate of Marriage from the department of Births, Deaths and Marriages in your state/territory.

 Lost Marriage Certificates?

-At MyCelebrant we can perform a simple registry wedding at our office or in your home, and register your marriage in accordance with Australian law so you can be assured that your marriage is legitimate, and you can obtain a certified copy of your Marriage Certificate should the need ever arise.
+For as little as $350.00, we can perform a simple registry wedding at your home, and you can still have your amazing tropical wedding ceremony experience, without the legal or relgious parts.
+You have the peace of mind that your marriage is legitimate, and you can obtain a certified copy of your Marriage Certificate when ever needed.